 When workers are tired, they are more likely to make mistakes.

-This can lead to slips, trips, and falls, as well as many other injuries that come about from reduced awareness.
+This can lead to slips, trips, falls, and many other injuries caused by reduced awareness.

-If you have been injured as a result of fatigue, you should speak to a Joliet workers’ compensation lawyer.
+If you have been injured due to fatigue, you should speak to a Joliet workers’ compensation lawyer.

 Dehydration

-Dehydration is a serious condition with symptoms ranging from headaches and dizziness to fatigue and cramping.
+Dehydration is a severe condition with symptoms ranging from headaches and dizziness to fatigue and cramping.

-It can also make employees more susceptible to heat-related illnesses, such as heat stroke.
+It can also make employees more susceptible to heat-related illnesses like heat stroke.

 Poor Lighting